 Solution:

-- Let the salmon sit at room temperature for 15-20 minutes before cooking.
-This ensures even cooking throughout the fillet.
+- Allow the salmon to sit at room temperature for 15-20 minutes before cooking.
+This ensures even cooking and better texture throughout the fillet.

 Not Patting the Salmon Dry